 2 Styles of Fabric Bowl Cover Pattern

-In this tutorial I will show you how to make 2 sytles of bowl covers
+In this tutorial, I will show you how to make 2 styles of bowl covers:

-- Style 1 - Has a single layer of fabric and the elastic is threaded through a folded casing.
+- Style 1 - Single layer of fabric with folded casing.

-- Style 2 - Is double layered and reversible.
+- Style 2 - Double layered and reversible.

 Style #1 - Fabric Bowl Cover Pattern (Single Layer)